 #0.
 Remember the Basics

-I don’t feel like this is a real secret, which is why it doesn’t get an integer.
+I don’t feel like this is a real secret, which is why it doesn’t get a positive number.

 It sounds ridiculous.
 It should go without saying.
 It should simply be understood.
 But unfortunately, it’s not.